Brody Jenner & Josie Canseco Delete All Instagram Pics Of Each Other Amid Breakup Rumors

 Still, Jenner’s co-stars Heidi Montag and Spencer Pratt said they “love” Josie and hoped to film with her.
 Montag noted that she “did a show” with Josie “a long time ago” in which she lived with her for two weeks, so she feels like she knows her well.
 Indeed, both Montag and Canseco appeared on the reality show The Mother/Daughter Experiment: Celebrity Edition in 2016.

-Brody Jenner’s apparent split from Josie Canseco means both he and his ex Kaitlynn Carter are now again single.
+Brody Jenner’s apparent split from Josie Canseco means both he and his ex Kaitlynn Carter are now single again.
 Carter jumped into a fast fling with Miley Cyrus right after her split from Jenner, but the two ended things a few weeks later.